ma111e/hugo-notion/README.md

 + TUI
 + Interactive mode to select which files to sync
 + CLI flags & config file
++ Remote image pull to host them locally
++ Compatible with a more structured post architecture
++ Better flexiblility overall

 ## Removal
-+ Removed the repeat feature as it's bloat for me (use cron or watch to repeat a task at interval)
++ Removed the repeat feature as it's bloat to me (use cron or watch to repeat a task at interval)

 # hugo-notion
 Author your Hugo blog's blog posts in Notion.